 Sometimes you may notice a bright red warning message at the top of an incoming email that says, “This email has its domain’s authentication requirements.
 It may be spoofed or improperly forwarded!”

 This article explains what this warning means and what to do when you see it.

 Why you see this warning

-ProtonMail alerts users of certain suspicious incoming emails to protect users from spam and phishing attacks.
-This message warns you that the sender’s email address failed one of the validation checks attempting to verify the sender, the DMARC check.
+ProtonMail alerts users of certain suspicious incoming emails to protect them from spam and phishing attacks.
+This warning tells you that the sender’s email address failed the DMARC check, one of the validation checks ProtonMail performs to verify the sender.

-A failed domain authentication could be an indication that the From field has been forged, a kind of abuse known as email spoofing.
-Spammers and hackers use spoofing to trick recipients into believing an email is legitimate.
+A failed domain authentication could be an indication that the “From” field has been forged, a kind of abuse known as email spoofing.
+Spammers and hackers often use spoofing to trick recipients into believing an email is legitimate.

 What you should do when you see the warning